Episode 10 – Omexom Green Story: Providing safe nesting spots for birds

 When a power pole is replaced, the team carefully takes down the nest, placing all elements in a basket.

-Keeping the storks at a safe distance for the powerline, the team then manually rebuilds the nest on the platform, spring by spring, making sure the storks will feel right at home after the intervention is completed.
+Keeping the storks at a safe distance from the powerline, the team then manually rebuilds the nest on the platform, spring by spring, making sure the storks will feel right at home after the intervention is completed.

 Baby monitors for falcon fledglings